Policy and Procedure Name:

 4. It is the policy

-of BWC that an injured worker may receive a %PP award and a scheduled loss
+of BWC that an IW may receive a %PP award and a scheduled loss compensation

-compensation award concurrently in the same claim or different claims only when
+award concurrently in the same claim or different claims only when the parts of

 5. It is the policy